Pilgrim Tercentenary Half Dollar (1920 – 1921)

 (The Landing of the Pilgrims at Plymouth Rock.)

-The obverse of the coin featured a bust of Governor William Bradford, wearing a high Pilgrim hat, a copy of his “Plymouth Plantations” under his arm.
 Surmounting him are the words, “UNITED STATES OF AMERICA” above and “PILGRIM HALF DOLLAR” below.
 The legend “IN GOD WE TRUST” is behind him.
-A recessed “D” for Dallin, is struck next to the “D” in “DOLLAR.”
-This is often confused for a mintmark but all coins were struck at the Philadelphia Mint.
+A recessed “D” for Dallin is struck next to the “D” in “DOLLAR.”
+This is often confused for a mintmark, but all coins were struck at the Philadelphia Mint.

-In 1921 the celebrations continued and a companion coin was struck.
+In 1921, the celebrations continued, and a companion coin was struck.
 The difference between the 1921 issue and the 1920 issue was that the date “1921” was added and placed to the left of Bradford’s face.

-(The 1921 Pilgrim Commemorative Half Dollar – Obverse [left] – Reverse [right].)
+(The 1921 Pilgrim Tercentenary Half Dollar – Obverse [left] – Reverse [right].)

 The coins were struck only at the Philadelphia Mint.
-For the 1920 issue, 152,112 coins were struck and distributed while in 1921 only 20,053 were struck and distributed.
+For the 1920 issue, 152,112 coins were struck and distributed, while in 1921, only 20,053 were struck and distributed.
+Expand your collection today with this coin and shop other U.S. classic silver commemorative coins.

 Explore More On APMEX